rmosolgo/graphql-ruby/guides/queries/ast_analysis.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Queries
-title: Ahead-of-Time AST Analysis
+# Ahead-of-Time AST Analysis
-desc: Check incoming query strings and reject them if they don't pass your checks
-index: 1
-redirect_from:
-  - /queries/analysis/
----

 You can do ahead-of-time analysis for your queries.

-The primitive for analysis is {{ "GraphQL::Analysis::Analyzer" | api_doc }}.
+The primitive for analysis is [GraphQL::Analysis::Analyzer](rdoc-ref:GraphQL::Analysis::Analyzer).
 Analyzers must inherit from this base class and implement the desired methods for analysis.

 ## Using Analyzers